-The Appeals Administrator with respect to reviewing an adverse Claim for Benefit is CIGNA.
-The Appeals Administrators with respect to reviewing an adverse Claim for an Eligibility Determination are the Global Benefits Director and the Associate Director North America Benefits.
+The Appeals Administrator with respect to reviewing an adverse Claim for Plan Benefits is the applicable HMO or insurer for the Plan.
+The Appeals Administrators with respect to reviewing an adverse Claim for an Eligibility Determination are the North America Health and Insurance Plan Manager and the North America Health and Insurance Plans Leader.

-Bargained-for Employee
+Bargained-for Individual or Bargained-for Employee